marcocattai/MCCoreDataStack/README.md

 - Build the project
 - #import "[YourProductModuleName]-Swift.h"

+###This library supports chaining

+This library supports chaining of write - read - read_MT operations.
+For more information please refer to the following examples.

 ##How to use:

 ###Setup CoreDataStack
 ```swift
 MCCoreDataRepository.sharedInstance.setup(storeName: "TestDB.sqlite", domainName: "co.uk.tests")
 ```
 ####Create one object in background, fetch it on the main queue and delete it in background
 ```swift
 //Here we define our Dictionaries